japinol7/the-codemaster/README.md

 	Licenses:
       (c) Joan A. Pinol 1987, 1988, 2015, 2021, 2024, 2025.
-      The code for this game as it is in this repo is covered by the MIT license.
+      The source code for this game is licensed under the MIT License.
       Note that the artwork, story, music, and sound effects are not covered in the MIT license for this game and may not be repurposed, redistributed, modified, or used in